-BlueCard® Program available within the BlueCard® Service Area in certain ways.
+Care for Covered Urgent and Emergency Services outside the BlueCard Service Area ways.
 For instance, although Blue Shield Global® Core assists you with accessing a network of inpatient, outpatient, and professional providers, the network is not served by a Host Blue.
 As such, when you receive care from provider outside the BlueCard® Service Area, you will typically have to pay the providers and submit the claim yourself to obtain reimbursement for these services.